Trump uses State of Union to campaign; Pelosi rips up speech

 “Socialism destroys nations,” Trump declared.

 The president entered the evening on a roll, with his impeachment acquittal imminent, his job approval numbers ticking upward and Wall Street looking strong.
-H e struck a largely optimistic tone Tuesday night, though even in past moments when Trump has struck a tone of bipartisanship and cooperation, he has consistently returned to harsher rhetoric within days.
+He struck a largely optimistic tone.
+But in past moments when Trump has struck a tone of bipartisanship and cooperation, he has consistently returned to harsher rhetoric within days.

-In the closest historical comparison, Bill Clinton did not mention his recent impeachment when he delivered his State of the Union in 1999.
-In his address a year ago, Trump did remain on message, making no mention of how Pelosi had originally disinvited him from delivering the speech during the longest government shutdown in the nation’s history.

 Trump spent much of the speech highlighting the economy’s strength, including low unemployment, stressing how it has helped blue-collar workers and the middle class, though the period of growth began under his predecessor, Barack Obama.
 And what Trump calls an unprecedented boom is, by many measures, not all that different from the solid economy he inherited from President Barack Obama.
 Economic growth was 2.3% in 2019, matching the average pace since the Great Recession ended a decade ago in the first year of Obama’s eight-year presidency